daisukev/novel-nexus/journals/muntaza_k.md

+## Aug 30, 2023
+I made merge request for user profile.

+## Aug 29, 2023
+Finally resolved the blocker i have had with user authentication and navigation.

+## Aug 28, 2023
+I have been working on user profile.

 ## Aug 24, 2023
 As a team, we discussed regarding the design and the priorities.
 I finalize the frontend for booklist and bookdetail, it might need enhancement, but it is functioning.